Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Proposed Method

 \subsubsection{Artificial Multiple Shots}

-The AMS module is a learnable preprocessing operation, which compensates their high-frequency components in multiple degrees.
+The AMS module is a learnable preprocessing operation, which compensates for their high-frequency components in multiple degrees.
 Inspired by the traditional image enhancement process, we attempt to obtain multiple high-frequency compensation versions using gamma correction for the input hazy image.
 Meanwhile, the parameters of high-frequency compensation are adaptively determined by the input image.
-The first level artificial shot $S(I(x); \alpha, \gamma)$ formula is as follows:

-where $\alpha$ and $\gamma$ $\in[0,1]$ are the trainable enhancement parameters, which adjust the magnitude and also control the high-frequency compensation level.